 Fortunately, Zipline is working towards ending this issue.
-With their fleet of drones, they can take what used to be a four hour wait time, an unfathomably long delay when it comes to medical care, to just 15 minutes.
+With their fleet of drones, they can take what used to be a four hour wait time, an unfathomably long delay when it comes to medical care, and cut it down to just 15 minutes.
 Zipline’s vision is “to put each and every one of those 11 million [Rwandan] citizens within a 15 minute-to-35 minute delivery of any essential medical product that they could need.”

 While Rwanda is Zipline’s current target, they expect to deliver a “wide range of medical products in other countries this year”.
 This is just the beginning for Zipline, but it’s already clear how potentially revolutionary this company is.

 Nanit’s aim is to make baby monitors as advanced and helpful as possible.
 Rather than simply acting as a glorified listening device for your child, Nanit has developed a “baby monitor camera that can actually see and classify behavior, such as sleep.”